Faces of the Mohawk Valley

 Students and faculty from MVCC’s Center for Arts and Humanities became the artists telling the stories through striking photographs and other media.
 Soon, the walls of the Information Technology Building lobby on the Utica Campus, as well as the Plumley Atrium on the Rome Campus, became a portrait of our community.
 The project evolved further when Center for Arts and Humanities Dean Lewis Kahler suggested the images be cataloged in book form.
 Professor Ronald Labuz worked closely with Brigitta Field, a Business Alliance intern from Whitesboro High School, to capture the story of our region with these photos.

 The result is a beautiful, full-color photo book celebrating the diversity of the Mohawk Valley.
-Prepublication copies of “Faces of the Mohawk Valley” are now available in limited quantity at the MVCC Bookstore.
+Copies of “Faces of the Mohawk Valley” are now available at the MVCC Bookstore, Barnes & Noble Booksellers in New Hartford, and online at amazon.com.
 The cost of the book is $20, and proceeds will fund an annual scholarship for an MVCC student who has been assisted by the Mohawk Valley Resource Center for Refugees.

 A Peek Inside the Book